Skip to main content

 Hernández Ochoa, N. P. (2022).
 On a Dentist Chair: Colonial Patriarchal Violence and Everyday Forms of Sexual Harassment.
 The Journal of Men’s Studies.

-Hernández Ochoa N. (Accepted).
+Hernández Ochoa N. (2026).
 Shifting towards the Sacredness of Life.
 World Making in Nepantla: Feminist Ideals for Pandemic Times.
-Submitted July 2019.
+University of Texas Press.

 Hernández Ochoa N. (2019).
 En memoria de Katya Miranda y la cultura de la impunidad.
 El Faro Online News Paper.
 San Salvador, El Salvador.
 (Link)